tothemoon-org/extension-blocks/spec.md

 block by hard-coding a UTXO merkle root into the implementation as a consensus rule, and verifying imported funds against a merkle path.

-Nodes only need to have a copy of the current 32-byte merkle root of the deactivated extension block.
+To enable importing, nodes require only a copy of the current 32-byte merkle root of the deactivated extension block.

-This allows for fullnodes to not need to store a copy of the UTXO set on disk, nor keep a cache of the UTXO in memory/disk, with a tradeoff of larger on-chain transactions when redeeming in the future.
+This removes the necessity for full nodes to store a copy of the full UTXO set on disk, with a tradeoff of larger on-chain transactions when redeeming in the future.
 An alternative would be for all clients to maintain a record of the UTXO set and keep the full bitfield in memory.

-Since the TXO set is static (with only whether it is unspent or spent changing) as it is deactivated from new outputs, this is simpler than designs for changing
+Since the TXO set is static (with only whether it is unspent or spent changing) as it is deactivated from new outputs, this is simpler than currently proposed designs for changing UTXOs: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-October/011638.html
-UTXOs:
-https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-October/011638.html

 In order to make this soft-forkable, the fund pool amount locked on the main